makwaijun/personalwebpagev2/content/blog/post4.md

 I didn't want to pursue it.
 It felt a little contrived.

-Instead, I enjoyed the confusion of cultures.
+Instead, I embraced the confusion of cultures.
 The multicultural and lost.
 The ones waging war on their own identities.

 ## The Pursuit of Identity